 - i.
-Health and Safety Inspections are a necessary part of on-campus housing to help in maintenance and ensuring a safe environment.
+Health and Safety Inspections are a necessary part of on-campus housing to help with maintenance and ensuring a safe environment.
 Health & Safety Inspections will be announced via email at least 24 hours in advance so that the residents can be at home if possible.
-The following steps must be taken to ensure the health and well-being of the on-campus community: - ii.
-Fire extinguishers should be in proper working order and should not be blocked by any items.
-Exits and hallways should be unobstructed. - iii.
-Smoke detectors should not be tampered with (which includes removing battery, disconnecting, or covering it). - iv.
-All trash must be properly disposed of in a timely manner and in proper locations. - v.
+The following steps must be taken to ensure the health and well-being of the on-campus community: - 1.
+Fire extinguishers should be in proper working order and should not be blockedby any items.
+Exits and hallways should be unobstructed. - 2.
+Smoke detectors should not be tampered with (which includes removing battery, disconnecting, or covering it). - 3.
+All trash must be properly disposed of in a timely manner and in properlocations. - 4.
 Extension cords must be Underwriter Laboratory approved.
-Do not put cords under rugs, clothing, trash, books, or near heat sources. - vi.
-Storage of gasoline, fuels, or vehicles containing them is prohibited.

-- vii.
-Residents are responsible for following all safety rules promulgated by the Department of Public Safety and Housing Department. - viii.
-Students should take extra care to ensure that their entrance doors are always secured/locked and that common doors are not propped open. - ix.
-Failure to follow fire evacuation procedures and directives from safety officers or residence life staff is also a violation of safety rules.
+Do not put cordsunder rugs, clothing, trash, books, or near heat sources. - 5.
+Storage of gasoline, fuels, or vehicles containing them is prohibited. - Residents are responsible for following all safety rules promulgated by the Department of Public Safety and Housing Department. - Students should take extra care to ensure that their entrance doors are alwayssecured/locked and that common doors are not propped open. - 8.
+Failure to follow fire evacuation procedures and directives from safety officersor residence life staff is also a violation of safety rules.